-Silverleaves is a quiet locality in Victoria within the Bass Coast local government area (postcode 3922).
-With a population of 322, the suburb has an older demographic with a median age of 61.
+Located in Victoria within the Bass Coast local government area, Silverleaves is a small, quiet locality (postcode 3922).
+With a population of 322, the suburb has a more retirement-aged population with a median age of 61.
 Households earn a median income of $67K per year, with an average household size of 1.9 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.1% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward healthcare and accommodation & food.
 The top ancestries reported are English, Australian, Irish.

-The median house price in Silverleaves is $975,000, having dropped significantly 14.3% over the past year.
-The current median weekly rent is $450.
-This gives a gross rental yield of approximately 2.4%.
+The median house price in Silverleaves is $975,000, having declined steeply by 14.3% over the past year.
+The current median weekly rent is $480.
+This gives a gross rental yield of approximately 2.6%.
 The median monthly mortgage repayment is $1,875.

 The crime rate in the Bass Coast LGA is higher than average at 8,622 incidents per 100,000 population.

-From an investment perspective, Silverleaves offers a gross rental yield of 2.4%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 2.6% (low yield).
 Property prices are near the state median ($975K/$875K).
 The price-to-income ratio of 14.4x is considered stretched.
 House prices have moved -14.3% year-on-year.
+Population growth of +2.1% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.